FedeDP/Clight/README.md

 ## Optional runtime deps:
 * Geoclue2 to automatically retrieve user location (no geoclue and no user position specified will disable GAMMA support)
 * Upower to honor timeouts between captures, to use different ambient brightness -> screen backlight matching coefficients, to change dimmer timeout and to change dpms timeouts depending on ac state.
-* NetworkManager to let modules react to connection state changes.
-Only used by weather module for now.

 ## How to run it
 Clight tries to be a 0-conf software; therefore, it installs a desktop file in /etc/xdg/autostart.
 This way, no matter what's your DE is, if it is xdg-compliant, it will automatically start clight.
 User has to do nothing but reboot after installing clight.